Lord Chief Justice

-The current Lord Chief Justice, The Right Honourable The Lord Burnett of Maldon is the Head of the Judiciary of England and Wales and the President of the Courts of England and Wales.
-The latter role began on 3 April 2006 when the Lord Chancellor’s judicial functions were transferred to the Lord Chief Justice under the Constitutional Reform Act 2005.
+The Lord Chief Justice, currently The Right Honourable The Lord Burnett of Maldon, is the Head of the Judiciary of England and Wales and the President of the Courts of England and Wales.

-Under the Constitutional Reform Act 2005, the Lord Chief Justice has some 400 statutory (required by law) duties.
-His key responsibilities include:
+Under the Constitutional Reform Act 2005, the Lord Chief Justice (LCJ) has some 400 statutory (required by law) duties.
+The LCJ’s key responsibilities include:

 - Representing the views of the judiciary of England and Wales to Parliament and Government.

 - The welfare, training and guidance of the judiciary of England and Wales.
 The Lord Chief Justice discusses with Government the provision of resources for the judiciary, which are allotted by the Lord Chancellor.

 - The deployment of judges and allocation of work in courts in England and Wales.

 - Sits on important criminal, civil and family cases.
 The LCJ gives judgments and lays down practice directions in many of the most important appeal cases.

 - Shares responsibility with the Lord Chancellor for the Office for Judicial Conduct Investigations Office, the body which investigates complaints made against judicial office holders.

 - Is President of the Sentencing Council, the independent body set up to support greater consistency in sentencing.